tqa24/oneclick-subtitles-generator/README.md

 ## Configuration

 Adjust settings via the gear icon in the top-right corner:
-- Change interface language (English, Korean, Vietnamese)
+- Change interface language (Vietnamese is the default, also supports English and Korean)
 - Manage API settings (Gemini and YouTube)
 - Select Gemini model (Gemini 2.5 Pro is the default for best accuracy)
 - Configure segment duration for long videos